MiguelBorges1/MiguelBorges1/README.md

  Also, I keep on learning to became a better Network professional.

 I'm presently studying:</br>
++ Networking - Cisco, preparing for the CCNP ENCOR 350-401 Exam
-+ Cloud computing - Microsoft Azure, preparing for AZ-900 cert
++ Cloud computing - Microsoft Azure, preparing for AZ-900 Cert
 + Network Automation: PowerShell, Bash, Ansible and Terraform
 + Linux: Ubuntu (mainly for Networking purposes)
 + Cybersecurity, namely IAM (Identity Access Management.
-Preparing for CompTia Sec+
+Preparing for CompTia Sec+.
+Also, TryHackMe.
 + Python, for network automation

 📫 How to reach me :